The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

 - Handle Material – Composite

-- Suitable as a log splitter as well as for kindling due to its thicker cheeks.
+- It is suitable as a log splitter and for kindling due to its thicker cheeks.

 - Very similar to a Fiskars X10 option.

 - It is a longer, larger axe than the other hatchets.